marshki/TempConverTK/README.rst

 ::
     python tempconverTK.py

-then, from the File menu seelct desired conversion type.
+then, from the File menu select desired conversion type.

 TODO
 ----